xhoong/shamir_qr/README.md

 ## Shamir Backup QR-Code Generator for Crypto Wallet Seed Words

-Shamir Backup is a method to secure backup your crypto wallet seed words.
+Shamir Backup is a method used to securely backup your crypto wallet seed words.

-The programme will encrypt the provided text and split it to 3 (settable) QR-code images.
+The programme will encrypt the provided text and split it into 3 (settable) QR-code images.
-The 3 generated QR-codes can then be used to recover the original text, with minimum of 2 (settable) QR-code required to recover.
+The 3 generated QR-codes can then be used to recover the original text, with minimum of 2 (settable) QR-codes required to recover.

-The generated QR-code can then be printed out and shared with your trusted parties.
+The generated QR-codes can then be printed out and shared with your trusted parties.
-In case you loss your secret words, you need get at least 2 (any 2), and use the programme to recover the original text again by scanning the QR-code to uncover the scanned text.
+In case if you loose your secret words, you need to get at least 2 (any 2) QR-codes, and use the programme to recover the original text again by scanning the QR-code to uncover the scanned text.

 All process is done locally, no information is transferred out during the programme execution.
-By default, non-persist mode is used, so no intermediaries files is stored on disk, except the generated QR-codes.
+By default, non-persist mode is used, so no intermediaries files is stored on disk, except for the generated QR-codes.

 For more info on Shamir secret sharing, visit [PyCyptodome doc](https://www.pycryptodome.org/src/protocol/ss#Crypto.Protocol.SecretSharing.Shamir)